 An assault is an aggravated assault if any of the following describes the incident:

-- the offender uses a deadly weapon, including a firearm [link to article on assault and battery with deadly weapon]
+- the offender uses a deadly weapon, including a firearm (see, Assault & Battery with a Deadly Weapon in Illinois.)

 - the offender is hooded or robed so as to conceal his identity

 - the offender uses an object that is manufactured or designed to look like a real firearm – a toy gun, for instance

 - the assault is committed against a “special” victim identified in the statute, including but not limited to a peace officer; correctional office; firefighter; emergency medical personnel; certain public employees, teachers or school employees; an adult age 60 or over; or a physically handicapped individual, if the offender knows of the victim’s status.
 In some cases, the public-employee victim must have been engaged in the performance of his duties, or was targeted by the offender to prevent performance of the duties, or was assaulted in retaliation for performance of his duties